Aliases for CD96 Gene

 Previous GeneCards Identifiers for CD96 Gene

 The protein encoded by this gene belongs to the immunoglobulin superfamily.
 It is a type I membrane protein.
 The protein may play a role in the adhesive interactions of activated T and NK cells during the late phase of the immune response.
 It may also function in antigen presentation.
-Alternative splicing occurs at this locus and two transcript variants encoding distinct isoforms have been identified. [provided by RefSeq, Jul 2008]
+Alternative splicing generates multiple transcript variants encoding distinct isoforms. [provided by RefSeq, Jan 2016]

 GeneCards Summary for CD96 Gene

 CD96 (CD96 Molecule) is a Protein Coding gene.
-Diseases associated with CD96 include c syndrome.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell.
+Diseases associated with CD96 include C Syndrome and Leukemia, Acute Myeloid.
+Among its related pathways are Hematopoietic Stem Cells and Lineage-specific Markers and Innate Immune System.